Class-Imbalanced Graph Learning without Class Rebalancing: Handling Class Imbalance from a Topological Perspective

-The first step in mitigating predictive bias caused by AMP and DMP is to locate the nodes that are affected by them.
-Previous studies have shown that heterophilic/poor connectivity to supervision can disturb GNN learning and the associated graph-denoising process for affected nodes~\cite{nt2019revisiting,wu2019simplifying,ma2021denoising}, and further, yield high uncertainty in the predictive model~\cite{stadler2021uncertainty,zhao2020uncertainty}.
-This motivates us to utilize the \textit{model prediction uncertainty} to estimate nodes' risk of being misclassified due to AMP/DMP.
+We now elaborate on the technical details of \alg{}.
+As discussed earlier, our first step is to locate the critical nodes that are highly influenced by AMP/DMP.
+Given the unavailability of ground-truth labels, direct computation of AMP/DMP coefficient is infeasible in practice.
+Fortunately, recent studies have shown that conflicting or lack of information from the neighborhood can disturb GNN learning and the associated graph-denoising process for affected nodes~\citep{nt2019revisiting,wu2019simplifying,ma2021denoising}.
+This further yields high vacuity or dissonance uncertainty~\citep{stadler2021uncertainty,zhao2020uncertainty} in the prediction.
+This motivates us to exploit the \textit{model prediction uncertainty} to estimate nodes' risk of being misclassified due to AMP/DMP.